Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.

 **27 JULY**
 Our-mission page 5.0 prototype.
 Construst the category database and made category template.
 One interview with a target user.
+Number count up function works but not trigger on scroll.

 **26 JULY**
 Create illustration for shop hero section and our-mission page.
 Established individual product page and add price tag, make the header responsive, re-formate and establish the bulky items section.
 Retouched one of the lucky dip images.
 Get in touch with the student that would love to take interview.